ev3dev-lang-java/ev3dev-lang-java/README.md

-The EV3 Brick was designed with a SOC based on [ARM EABI](https://wiki.debian.org/ArmEabiPort) and the fastest JRE option is based on Oracle and it is not possible to download in an automatic way so you have to download the JRE on your local machine from [here](http://www.oracle.com/technetwork/java/embedded/downloads/javase/javaseemeddedev3-1982511.html).
+The EV3 Brick was designed with a SOC based on [ARM EABI](https://wiki.debian.org/ArmEabiPort) and the fastest JRE option is based on Oracle and it is not possible to download in an automatic way so you have to download the JRE on your local machine from [here](http://www.oracle.com/technetwork/java/embedded/downloads/javase/javaseemeddedev3-1982511.html) and later copy to your brick using `scp`:

-If you have the file `ejdk-8-fcs-b132-linux-arm-sflt-03_mar_2014.tar.gz` on your laptop, copy to your robot using `SCP`

 ```
 scp "./ejdk-8-fcs-b132-linux-arm-sflt-03_mar_2014.tar.gz" "robot@192.168.1.85:/home/robot"
 ```

-Then you can the following installer:
+Once, you have the file on the brick, you can continue the Java installation with the installer or do your self manually.

+**Using the installer:**

 ```
 cd /home/robot